In this light and shadow series, we look at the theory, drawing and painting of a simple form focusing on shadow, light and edges.

 - A round object to draw around (approx 7cm wide)

 - A tortillion – I use a paper stump, which is very similar to compressed paper.

 Find a circular object to draw lightly around; this helps to give you a starting point so we can quickly put into practice the theory of the sphere from last week.
 I’m using to 2B pencil (Staedtler Mars Lumograph)

 I then make a mark indicating the furthest point of the cast shadow.

 Lightly draw an ellipse shape to indicate the cast shadow.
 Notice how the ellipse cuts through the shape of the circle.

 I now use a hard line and add slight angles to the circle, to represent more accurately the shape of the apple.

 Lightly draw in the shape of the stalk.

 And then the shape of the highlight.

-Reinforce the cast shadow shape noticing – the darkest part that sits directly under the apple, the mid tone that makes up the majority of the cast shadow shape whilst keeping a lighter line as you get towards the lightest, softest tail of the cast shadow.
+Reinforce the cast shadow shape noticing – the darkest part that sits directly under the apple, the mid-tone that makes up the majority of the cast shadow shape while keeping a lighter line as you get towards the brightest, softest tail of the cast shadow.